telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

  ![Timeline section for a single session](../images/overview/overview-timings-single-sessions-timeline.png)

 The timeline represents the lifecycle of a session that goes through the Fiddler proxy.
-The following diagrams illustrate how each part of the timeline corresponds in a real-life HTTPS session.
+The following diagrams illustrate how each part of the timeline corresponds to a real-life HTTPS session.

-_Lifecycle of the for bi-directional session_
+The following diagram demonstrates the lifecycle of the bi-directional session

 ![bi-directional session diagram](../images/overview/bi-directional-session-timeline.png)

-_Lifecycle of the CONNECT + HTTP Request + HTTP Response_
+The following diagram demonstrates the lifecycle of the CONNECT + HTTP Request + HTTP Response.

 ![CONNECT tunnel + request + response timeline detailed diagram](../images/overview/connect-request-response-timeline.png)

-_Lifecycle of the CONNECT tunnel _
+The following diagram demonstrates the lifecycle of the CONNECT tunnel when the Fiddler proxy is in the middle.

 ![connect tunnel timeline diagram](../images/overview/connect-timeline-diagram.png)

 * **Durations** section -  Lists the timings related to the sessions' CONNECT, HTTP Request, and HTTP Response events (plus the overall of all three combined).
-This section also contains timings for Fiddler-specific events like using breakpoints and rules.
+This section also contains timings for Fiddler-specific events, such as using breakpoints and rules.

  ![Timeline section for a single session](../images/overview/overview-timings-single-sessions-durations.png)